 The proposed fence location is within a Class IV Visual Resource Management Area.

-The proposed fence crosses the Applegate-Lassen Trail at T30N, R30E, Section 18.
-The trail is on the National Register of Historic Places.
-The trail at this location is a Class II segment as defined by the Oregon-California Trails Association Handbook.
-The definition of Class II is:
+A Class III cultural resource inventory, CR2-2746(P), of the proposed fence line was conducted by Don Zerga and Associates in August of 1998.
+The proposed fence crosses the Applegate-Lassen Emigrant Trail (CrNV-22-822) which is listed on the National Register of Historic Places.
+The trail at this location has also been evaluated as a Class II segment by Don Buck of the Oregon-Oregon California Trails Association (OCTA).
+According to the OCTA Handbook, a Class II trail segment is defined as follows:

 "The trail retains elements of its original condition but shows use by motor vehicles, typically as a two-track road overlaying the original wagon trail.
-There is little or no evidence of having been altered permanently by modern road improvements, such as widening, blading, grading, crowning, or gravelling..."
+There is little or no evidence of having been altered permanently by modern road improvements, such as widening, blading, grading, crowning, or graveling..."